shahlaa1212/LinearLayout_Ui_TheChance/README.md

 ## 💻 Technologies

-The app is built using the following technologies:
+The app is built using the following technologies:-

 - [Kotlin language](https://kotlinlang.org/): The app is built using the Kotlin programming language, which offers concise syntax and powerful features.
 - [XML](https://developer.android.com/reference/android/util/Xml): this tags define the data and used to store and organize data.
 It's easily scalable and simple to develop.
 In Android, the XML is used to implement UI-related data.
-- [ Linear Layout](https://developer.android.com/develop/ui/views/layout/linear): LinearLayout is a view group that aligns all children in a single direction, vertically or horizontally.
+- [ Linear Layout](https://developer.android.com/develop/ui/views/layout/linear): LinearLayout is the most basic layout in android studio, LinearLayout is a view group that aligns all children in a single direction, vertically or horizontally.
 You can specify the layout ..
 - [Android studio](https://developer.android.com/studio): Android Studio provides app builders with an integrated development environment (IDE) optimized for Android apps.

 ## 📷 Screens